 What is a Parenting Consent Order?

-You do so by completing an Application for Consent Orders and all the associated documents required by the Court.
+You get an Order documenting your parenting agreement by completing an Application for Consent Orders and all the associated documents required by the Court.

 You file the documents with the Court, asking the Court to make Orders on the same terms as the agreement you have reached.